220.127.116.11 Respect for Authority

-Some people have been granted moral authority.
+Some people have been granted moral authority, which enables them to persuade or coerce others.
 For example:

 The amount of power wielded by these different forms of authority varies between cultures.